Microwave Oven Radiation

 - Users should not heat water or liquids in the microwave oven for excessive amounts of time.

 The FDA received reports in the past of serious skin burns or scalding injuries around people's hands and faces as a result of hot water erupting out of a cup after it had been over-heated in a microwave oven.
 Over-heating of water in a cup can result in superheated water (water heated past its boiling temperature), which does not appear to be boiling.

 This type of phenomena occurs if water is heated in a clean cup.
 If foreign materials such as instant coffee or sugar are added before heating, the risk is greatly reduced.
 If superheating has occurred, a slight disturbance or movement such as picking up the cup, or pouring in a spoon full of instant coffee, may result in a violent eruption with the boiling water exploding out of the cup.

 Users should follow the precautions and recommendations found in the microwave oven instruction manuals, specifically the heating time.
 Users should not use excessive amounts of time when heating water or liquids in the microwave oven.
 Determine the best time setting to heat the water to the desired temperature and use that time setting regularly.

 - Some ovens should not be operated when empty.
 Refer to the instruction manual for your oven.

 - Clean the oven cavity, the outer edge of the cavity, and the door with water and a mild detergent.
 A special microwave oven cleaner is not necessary.
 Do not use scouring pads, steel wool, or other abrasives.

-For more consumer information on microwave oven radiation, you can contact the Consumer Staff of the Division of Small Manufacturers, International and Consumer Assistance (DSMICA) by electronic mail at DSMICA@cdrh.fda.gov.
+For more consumer information on microwave oven radiation, you can contact the Staff of the Division of Industry and Consumer Education(DICE) by electronic mail at DICE@cdrh.fda.gov.